 I had life figured out before I got married.
 That changed a little when I got married, but I wasn’t too far off the mark on how to have a good marriage.
 It’s just a hard thing to actually do consistently.

-I had parenting figured out before I had kids.
+I had parenting and discipline figured out before I had kids.
 Now, I want to time-travel back to talk to myself and go “ARE YOU FREAKIN INSANE!??”

 As much as I want to follow God and make my life Christ-centered, I also want to be a good parent, husband, employee, etc. But it’s so easy to forget the point.